manymodels/public-ai/README.md

 ## What is public AI?

+Public AI systems work to advance the common good, powered by three core features:

-- Public AI expands **Public Access**: ensuring AI delivers essential benefits to all.
+1. **Public Access**: ensuring AI delivers essential benefits to all.
-- Public AI is **Publicly Accountable**: ensuring AI reflects society's values.
+2. **Publicly Accountability**: ensuring AI reflects society's values.
-- Public AI is **Sustainable**: creating public goods that last.
+3. **Sustainability**: creating public goods that last.

-- Public AI being designed and built **right now** - all around the world.
+Public AI being designed and built **right now** - all around the world.

 [Learn more about our definition](https://bit.ly/publicAIpaper){:target="_blank" rel="noopener"}